NimaSam/step2openfoam/README.md

 - "**stepper_import_filepath**": *"./step_samples/"*,
   - Path to the base directory where the .step/.stp file is located
 - "**stepper_import_file**": *"Oppo_reno_10_pro_5G.step"*,
-  - Name of the file
+  - Name of the step file
 - "**stepper_import_detail_level**": *1000*,
   - How detailed the imported STEP file wil be meshed.
 This value is an input to the STEPper addon.
 Higher numbers create more vertices.